marcinn/json-rpc-server/README.md

             name='calculator'),
 ```

-*Currently there is no possibility to decorate specific methods of the service.*
+*Currently there is no possibility to decorate specific methods of the service with `jsonrpcdjango` adaptor.*